International

 Main Sectors of Industry

-The industrial sector amounts to about 26.6% of GDP and employs 27% of the country’s workforce.
+The industrial sector amounts to about 26.9% of GDP and employs 28% of the country’s workforce.
 Germany is Europe's most industrialized country, and its economy is well diversified: the automotive industry is the country’s largest sector, but Germany also retains other specialized sectors, including mechanical engineering, electric and electronic equipment, and chemical products.
 Overall, manufacturing activities alone account for 18% of GDP.
 The industrial activity is concentrated mainly in the states of Baden-Württemberg and North Rhine-Westphalia, where there are more than half of the 1,600 German manufacturing companies identified as global market leaders.
-The sector has been affected by the Russia-Ukraine conflict, as Germany relies heavily on gas supplies from Russia; as an example, the country’s chemicals sector, the most exposed to rising power costs, expects production to fall by 8.5% in 2022, according to industry association VCI.
+According to the latest data available from BDI, in the first nine months of 2023, industrial production was down by 1% on the same period one year earlier.
+In the manufacturing sector, the output for the period between January and September 2023 experienced a year-on-year decline of 0.2%.
+Examining specific industries, notable growth was observed in vehicle production (up 14.4%) and other transport equipment (up 8.5%).
+However, more modest growth rates were recorded in the electro industry (up 2.8%) and machinery manufacturing (up 0.5%).
+Notably, energy-intensive industries significantly reduced production rates, with the chemical industry, paper industry, glass, and ceramics all registering reductions of over 14% compared to the same period one year earlier.
+The decline was less pronounced in metal production and processing (-3.3%).

-Germany’s service sector is a leading employer (72% of the workforce) and contributes to 63% of the country’s GDP.
+Germany’s service sector is a leading employer (71% of the workforce) and contributes to 62.7% of the country’s GDP.
 The sector’s growth in recent years has been primarily driven by a strong demand for business-related services and by the development of new technologies, which contributed to establishing whole new branches in the tertiary sector.
 The accommodation and food services sector also plays an important role, with a total turnover worth EUR 104 billion (Destatis).
+Germany’s banking system comprises three pillars: private commercial banks, public-sector banks, and cooperative banks.
+The segment with the largest share of assets in the banking system is comprised of privately owned commercial banks, constituting approximately 40% of the total assets, whereas cooperative banks account for around 12% (European Banking Federation).

 Breakdown of Economic Activity By Sector Agriculture Industry Services